 The Dallas Cowboys playing football on Thanksgiving has become ingrained as part of the tradition of the holiday itself.
 Let’s take a look at why the Cowboys play on Thanksgiving, who they play in 2021, and their record on the holiday.

 Why do the Cowboys play on Thanksgiving?

-Who plays the Cowboys on Thanksgiving this year?
+Who do the Cowboys play on Thanksgiving in 2021?

 In 2021, the Cowboys will face the Las Vegas Raiders on Thanksgiving.
 This will be the third time that the two sides have met on Thanksgiving since 2009.
 In the first two games, the Cowboys came out on top.
 In 2009, they beat the then-Oakland Raiders 24-7 before emerging victorious in a come from behind 31-24 victory in the 2013 matchup.

 This will be the eighth time that the Raiders have played on Thanksgiving.
 They have a 3-4 record overall and hosted two Thanksgiving games as part of the AFL in 1966 and 1968.
 The 1966 game is what makes this game significant on Thanksgiving.
 That was the AFL game the Cowboys essentially went up against when agreeing to host the second NFL Thanksgiving game that season.

 Cowboys Thanksgiving Day record